JohnTelford/GPT/docs/References/iterative_development/programming _languages.md

 Markdown’s syntax uses punctuation characters, which have been carefully chosen to look like what they mean.
 For example, asterisks around the word `*emphasis*`  looks  *emphasis*.
 Double asterisks around the word `**bold**` looks   **bold**.

 Markdown is intended to be as easy-to-read and easy-to-write.
 Readability is emphasized.
 A Markdown-formatted document can be publishable as plain text

-The [The Markdown Guide](https://www.markdownguide.org) explains how to use Markdown, the simple and easy-to-use markup language you can use to format virtually any document, not just website files.

 ---